 Depending on releases from Fort Randall Dam and Gavins Point Dam, the river can flow from three to five miles an hour.
-(Gavins Point and Fort Randall Release Orders indicate the releases from the dams.)
+(Visit the Gavins Point and Fort Randall Useful Links windows for current flow rates.)
 Local storms can temporarily increase flows as runoff pours in via the James River, Vermillion River, Bow Creek, and lesser streams.

 The wind is an issue on most days.
 The wider portions of the river are most affected by wind.
 In the summer the prevailing wind is from the south and southwest.
 That, and the river current (from 2-7 mph), can make steering a straight course difficult.
 Wind can hide changes in the river by creating surface ripples, which have nothing to do with water depth.
 If the wind is gusty, read the surface between gusts.
 Wind is always a challenge with which canoeists must deal.
 Strong wind is something most canoeists should stay away from altogether.

 On the Great Plains, storms may crop up abruptly.
 These storms are often accompanied by strong winds that can easily capsize a small craft.
 Lightning, heavy rain or hail can turn a pleasant trip into disaster.
 Watch the sky and be aware of your surroundings for signs of inclement weather.
 If you see bad weather approaching, get off the water and take cover (not under trees) as quickly as possible.